-Re-validation is the formal evaluation of QQI/HET accredited programmes and related services, carried out at five-year intervals for related programmes.
+Re-validation is the formal evaluation of QQI accredited programmes and related services, carried out at five-year intervals for related programmes.
 This review process has an internal and an external evaluation phase.
+In the absence of delegated authority all references to Re-validation can be read as Programmatic Review (PR).